-If you are at an average to high risk of having a stroke, your doctor may prescribe long-term use of an anticoagulant medicine, such as warfarin, to lower this risk.
-Anticoagulants, also called blood thinners, can prevent blood clots that can lead to a stroke.
-You may be at average to high risk of stroke if you are older than 75 or have a history of heart disease, high blood pressure, diabetes, or stroke.
+If you are at an average-to-high risk of having a stroke, your doctor may prescribe long-term use of an anticoagulant medicine, such as warfarin, to lower this risk.

-If you are at low risk of having a stroke or you cannot take an anticoagulant, you may choose to take aspirin daily.
+If you are at low risk of having a stroke or you cannot take an anticoagulant, you may choose to take daily aspirin.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.